TL;DR

 5. Set Up Your Content Calendar

-Then, separate out all the bags by number, then sort the bricks inside by matching color and size.
+When I undertake a large LEGO build, I first check the directions and separate out all the bags by number, then sort the bricks inside by matching color and size.
 This significantly helps streamline the build process by identifying any missing bags or parts.
-(I used to just toss all the parts on the floor and go from there – and while it was more challenging, it did take fives times as long, and pieces had a tendency to go missing.)
+(I used to just toss all the parts on the floor and go from there – and while it was more challenging, it did take five times as long, and pieces had a tendency to go missing.)

 The same concept applies in setting up your content calendar.
-You can organize your topics by priority, then sort them by length and time to write and ensure there are no content gaps in your schedule.
+You can organize your topics by priority, then sort them by length and time to write, and ensure there are no content gaps in your schedule.

 6. Manage Team Collaboration and Workflows